 When you work with us, we don't ask you what type of massage you want (although you may request specialties such as Lymphatic Drainage, Prenatal/Postnatal or Shiatsu).
 Rather, we ask you what is going on with you and your body and what you want to achieve with the massage.
 Then we use a range of techniques to customize your massage experience.
-We may include Deep Tissue/Clinical Deep Tissue massage to ease pain and address injuries or postural issues, Sports massage to increase range of motion or strength and Swedish massage for relaxation.
+We may include Deep Tissue/Clinical Deep Tissue massage to ease pain and address injuries or postural issues, Cupping for deep muscle tension or scar tissue, Sports massage to increase range of motion or strength and Swedish massage for relaxation.
 The most common styles of massage used in integrated massage include:

 Deep Tissue and Clinical Deep Tissue Massage:

 Deep Tissue Massage works with the deeper layers of muscle to facilitate real structural change and healing.
 This type of massage focuses on those areas of the body that are causing the client pain.
 It is useful for extreme or chronic muscle tension and knots.
 Clinical Deep Tissue is even more specific and useful for addressing injury rehabilitation, repetitive strain injuries such as carpal tunnel or thoracic outlet syndrome, sciatica, and postural issues.
 With Deep Tissue and Clinical Deep Tissue massage the therapist works within the client’s pain threshold.
 So while the massage may involve some discomfort, it should not be intensely painful.
 At Healing Essence we like to work with a pain scale of 1-10 (10 being excruciating) and for deep tissue massage we try to work in the 5-7 range.